What Is The Basic Difference Between Endpoint Protection And Antivirus

 An Endpoint can be a Desktop, Laptop, Mobile Phone, Tablet or Server.

-Know the difference between antivirus and EDR.
 Many of us get distracted by the idea that antivirus software is a complete solution for all kinds of online troubles.
 However, the truth is, antivirus is only one of the core components of your security systems.
-Simply put, an antivirus is installed on a machine, antivirus software sits in the background, and does real-time scans on emails, websites, downloaded programs, etc. The antivirus software solely depends on virus definitions and heuristics algorithms to protect your computer against online threats.
+Simply put, an antivirus is installed on a machine, it sits in the background, and does real-time scans on emails, websites, downloaded programs, etc. The antivirus software solely depends on virus definitions and heuristics algorithms to protect your computer against online threats.

-There is an essential difference between Antivirus and EDR.
+There is an essential difference between Endpoint Antivirus and Endpoint Security Antivirus programs.

 In a home environment where there are only a few computers, managing and controlling them is simple and easy.
 There are no complexities as they don’t come under any central administration.
 Their routine functions are-: